A Legendary Female Designer-Ms. Anne Asensio-

-More I get involved in complexity, more information, more materials, more challenges, it became more fun.
-Brand experience, brand design, design character was what I wanted to explore at GM.
-At that time GM had problems with their interior design, creativity and quality wise.
-GM top management asked me to revamp the overall interior design process.
-The only thing I like to do was to really change the way design gets delivered, even I had never done it.
+The more I got involved, the complexity, the amount of information, the materials, and it’s challenges, became more fun for me.
+The brand experience, brand design, design character was what I wanted to explore at GM.
+During the time, GM had problems with their interior design, creativity and quality.
+The top management at GM asked me to revamp the overall interior design process.
+The only thing I wanted to do was to change the way the design of the car got delivered, even though I had never done it before.

 Presentation Cadillac Sixteen at “Eyes on Design” June 2004

-I realize that being a woman, I was very “picky”, focus on details and quality to get the things done the right way, when most of the men designers was not interested in moving the interior preferring the bright lights of exterior design.
-For interior design process, I needed to visit the deep operational staff, looking across all processes, being focus and operating with pugnacity when disturbing people and their old practices.
-That was tough and aggressive.
-But I wanted to get the result.
-So I did it.
-By doing this type of hard and invisible work into the processing of what is beyond the design work and indispensable for its greatness.
-I realized the importance of process.
+I realized that being a woman, I was very “picky.”
+I focused more on the details and quality to get things done the right way, whereas most men designers were not interested in moving to the interior department preferring the more prominent exterior design department.
+For the interior design process, I needed to visit the deep operational staff, look across all processes, focus and operate with pugnacity, especially when disturbing people with their old practices.
+That was a tough and aggressive task.
+However, I wanted to get results.
+Therefore, I had to do it.
+Applying these types of hard and invisible tasks into the working process, that are beyond the design work, creates greatness.
+I’ve realized the importance of process during this time.

 Design review of the Hummer H3T

 Camaro interior design review (Christos Roustemis, Anne Asensio)

 Behind the scene, we were doing a lot of research work at GM, to change the overall value proposition in a fierce competitive environment, during the time.
 I was working with the most talented people in the US and we did great breakthroughs.
 However, I realized that there were limitations for what a designer can do.
 I got an intuition that if I was considering the future challenges coming at us, the transforming world we were entering in, being in a car company supposed to deliver to the best technology, best process, with the best people, still would have its limits to think broader and outside the box.